awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudtrail.md

 For more information, see [ Creating a Trail for an Organization](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/creating-trail-organization.html) in the *AWS CloudTrail User Guide*\.

-Use the following information to help you to help you integrate AWS CloudTrail with AWS Organizations\.
+Use the following information to help you integrate AWS CloudTrail with AWS Organizations\.